ejholmes/walk/README.md

 XXX has two phases:

-1. **Plan Phase**: In this phase, XXX executes all the `.build` files with `deps` as the first argument. `.build` files are expected to print a newline delimited list of files that the target depends on.
+1. **Plan Phase**: In this phase, XXX executes all the `.build` files with `deps` as the first argument. `.build` files are expected to print a newline delimited list of files that the target depends on, relative to the `.build` file.
 Internally, XXX builds a graph of all of the targets and their dependencies.
 2. **Build Phase**: In this phase, XXX executes all of the `.build` files with `build` as the first argument. `.build` files are expected to build the given target.

 By separating these phases, XXX can build a compact dependency graph, and perform fast parallel builds.